paralox399/fewerstealer/README.md

 Here are some of the upcoming features and improvements we plan to add to Fewer Stealer:

-> - More grabbers (VPN's, Gaming, Messengers,Steam Sessions,RedditSessions,Twitter Session,Minecraft Session stealer,FTP stealer (FileZilla))
+> - More grabbers (VPN's, Gaming, Messengers,Steam Sessions,RedditSessions,Twitter Session,Minecraft Session stealer,)
 > - Firefox stealer

 Feel free to check back for updates on these exciting enhancements!

----